Alligator

 Alligator is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census evaluation, dwelling structures in Alligator comprised 81.6% houses and 18.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro NT's 83.6% houses and 16.4% other dwellings.
-Home ownership in Alligator stood at 38.4%, with the rest being mortgaged (26.3%) or rented (35.2%).
+The dwelling structure in Alligator, as assessed at the latest Census, consisted of 81.6% houses and 18.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NT's 83.6% houses and 16.4% other dwellings.
+Home ownership in Alligator stood at 38.4%, with mortgaged dwellings at 26.3% and rented ones at 35.2%.
 The median monthly mortgage repayment was $1,430, higher than Non-Metro NT's average of $1,346.
-The median weekly rent figure in Alligator was recorded at $100, compared to Non-Metro NT's $80.
-Nationally, Alligator's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The median weekly rent figure in Alligator was $100, compared to Non-Metro NT's $80.
+Nationally, Alligator's mortgage repayments were lower at $1,430 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing